Unboxed-Software/solana-course/content/interact-with-wallets.md

 export default WalletContextProvider
 ```

-### 4. Add Wallet Multi-Button
+### 4. Add wallet multi-button

 Next let’s set up the Connect button.
 The current button is just a placeholder because rather than using a standard button or creating a custom component, we’ll be using Wallet-Adapter’s “multi-button.”
 This button interfaces with the providers we set up in `WalletContextProvider` and let’s users choose a wallet, connect to a wallet, and disconnect from a wallet.
 If you ever need more custom functionality, you can create a custom component to handle this.

 Before we add the “multi-button,” we need to wrap the app in the `WalletContextProvider`.
 Do this by importing it in `index.tsx` and adding it after the closing `</Head>` tag: